 Check what you are getting when you make a price comparison.
 When you buy a Big Green Egg smoker, the base price usually includes just that and nothing else.
 The same goes for Primo but other brands (such as Kamado Joe and Monolith) will include the stand, side tables and sometimes a few other extras.
 This is important, it will ensure that you get the right deal and safeguard you from buying something and then finding you've still got to fork out hundreds in extras.

 Most kamado brands have the heat deflector stone or "plate setter" as an option.
 This shouldn't be an option, it should be a must.
 If you're going to spend your hard earned cash on a new barbecue and a kamado grill is your chosen purchase, if you miss out on the heat deflector stone you'll only get half the experience, half the fun and half the value out of your investment.
+For the same reason the pizza stone should be thrown in too.

 Look out also for brands that have the heat deflector stone in two halves - Primo XL Oval, Monolith and Kamado Joe.
 This type of stone allows you to cook directly and indirectly at the same time and when it comes to cooking burgers and steaks I think this takes kamado cooking to a different level.